RevenueHunt/docs/docs/how-to-guides/hide-product-varaints.md

 # How to Hide Product Variants

-Within Shop Quiz: Product Recommendation Quiz it is possible to hide the product variants dropdown on the results page.
+Within Product Recommendation Quiz it is possible to hide the product variants dropdown on the results page.

 ![how to hide product varaints image1](/images/how to hide product varaints image1.png)